auriq/essentia_docs/source/dlv/dlv.rst

 2. Click on the **+Add** icon to open the input form.
 3. Define your Category by entering:

-* `Category name <http://www.auriq.com/documentation/source/reference/manuals/category-rules.html#category-name>`_ - any arbitrary name (no spaces)
+* `Category name <http://www.auriq.com/documentation/source/reference/manuals/category-rules.html#category-name>`_ - any arbitrary name (no spaces).
-* `Pattern <http://www.auriq.com/documentation/source/reference/manuals/category-rules.html#pattern>`_ - globular matching pattern to describe what types of files to include in your category
+* `Pattern <http://www.auriq.com/documentation/source/reference/manuals/category-rules.html#pattern>`_ - globular matching pattern to describe what types of files to include in your category.
-* `Comment <http://www.auriq.com/documentation/source/reference/manuals/category-rules.html#comment>`_ - any arbitrary comment

-4. Define Category Options (optional) to speed up data scanning (see section 2 for more detail).
+4. Optionally define any number of the following options to speed up data scanning or make data management easier:

+* `Comment <http://www.auriq.com/documentation/source/reference/manuals/category-rules.html#comment>`_ - any arbitrary comment.
+* `Delimiter <http://www.auriq.com/documentation/source/reference/manuals/category-rules.html#delimiter>`_ - the type of delimiter (comma, space, tab, etc) used in your data.
+* `Exclude <http://www.auriq.com/documentation/source/reference/manuals/category-rules.html#pattern>`_ - globular matching pattern to describe what files to not include in your category. **Note:** this further restricts the files included by your ``Pattern``.
+* `Date Format <http://www.auriq.com/documentation/source/reference/manuals/category-rules.html#date-format>`_ - matching date format pattern found in filename structure.
+You can optionally specify a regular expression pattern to extract the date, see `Date Regex <http://www.auriq.com/documentation/source/reference/manuals/category-rules.html#date-regex>`_.

 5. Click on the **Save** button to create your category.
 This may take a few minutes while Essentia scans your data.
 6. After scan is complete, the derived column specifications will be displayed along with metadata about your files.
-Also, you can now choose **Direct Edit** to edit the column specification (see section 3 for more detail).
+Also, you can now **Define Additional Category Options** (see section 2 for more detail) or choose to **Directly Edit Column Specification** (see section 3 for more detail).
 7. Your newly added category will be displayed in the category table for the selected repository.
 From here you can edit, copy or delete a category, view a sample of the data or see the list of files that make up your category.

-**Define Category Options**
+**Define Additional Category Options**

-1. Follow steps 1-3 of creating a category.
+1. Follow steps 1-5 of creating a category.
-2. Define either or both of the following options:

-* `Date Format <http://www.auriq.com/documentation/source/reference/manuals/category-rules.html#date-format>`_ - matching date format pattern found in filename structure
-* `Delimiter <http://www.auriq.com/documentation/source/reference/manuals/category-rules.html#delimiter>`_ - the type of delimiter (comma, space, tab, etc) used in your data.
+2. Click on the preprocess drop down to **Check** or save a command to preprocess your data:

+* `Preprocess <http://www.auriq.com/documentation/source/reference/manuals/category-rules.html#preprocess>`_ - command to modify your raw data before it is scanned by Essentia.

 3. Or click on the options drop down arrow to display category options and define either of the following options:

-* `Archive <http://www.auriq.com/documentation/source/reference/manuals/category-rules.html#archive>`_ - matching pattern to describe filenames within a compressed file
+* `Archive <http://www.auriq.com/documentation/source/reference/manuals/category-rules.html#archive>`_ - matching pattern to describe filenames within a compressed file.
-* `Preprocess <http://www.auriq.com/documentation/source/reference/manuals/category-rules.html#preprocess>`_ - command to modify your raw data before it is scanned by Essentia.
+* `Cache file list <http://www.auriq.com/documentation/source/reference/manuals/category-rules.html#file-list-cache>`_ - store a local file list for the current category that can be used instead of accessing the repository.

 .. * `Compression <http://www.auriq.com/documentation/source/reference/manuals/category-rules.html#compression>`_ - drop down to select the type of file compression

 **Directly Edit Column Specification**